damanbaird/RuinMyHistory/README.md

-Author's note: This project is no longer being maintained.
+ This project is no longer being maintained by original aurthor.

 Below this line is the original commit.